 - Abrasives

-Remove The Rust Next
+Step 4: Now Remove The Rust

-Use the wet and dry paper to remove all the rust that you can, it will take some time but you need to be patient.
+Most of the rust that you will see in your old bike is easily removable.
+Use the wet and dry paper to remove all the rust that you can.
 This process would go a lot quicker if the paper is shallow.
-Work the rust all over the frame and then go from there, leave no place where there is still rust.
+Work the rust all over the frame.

-There are going to be some areas on the bike that will be hard to reach and eliminating rust from that area will be even more difficult, that is where we will use Hammerite Kurust.
-If you can’t get that then there are pretty good alternatives to that, you just need to hit the local bike shop.
+There are going to be some areas on the bike that will be hard to reach.
+This is where you will have to use Hammerite Kurust.
+If you can’t get that then there are pretty good alternatives that you can use too.
+The liquid is like milk and works well against rust.
+When the Kurust has done its work, the area will turn black.
+That is how you will know that the agent worked.

-Time To Prime The Metalwork
+Step 5: Time To Prime The Metalwork

 How Many Coatings Are Enough?

-Cleaning and Repeating Other Components
+Step 7: Cleaning Other Components

 The cranks and bottom bracket are the most vulnerable parts of a bike and they can easily get damaged.
 If they do get damaged, then it is wise to get them replaced instead of repairing them because that rarely works out!